BeeBombshell/My-DevOps-Learnings/Git_and_GitHub.md

 - `mkdir folder_name` - Make a new directory with the specified *folder_name*.

 - `cd folder_name` - Change directory to the specified *folder_name*.

+## Git Commands

+- `git init` - Initialize an empty Git repository.

+- `git status` - To know if the changes added have been reflected in the staging area.

+- `git add .` - Put all the untracked files in the staging area.